Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Problem description and model formulation

 This work aims to explore the role of initial shape of the drop on the subsequent deformation when exposed to impulsive acceleration.
 For the purposes of this work, we require the numerical model to allow us to at least predict the essential deformation characteristics such as the shape and orientation of the pancake, since the drop's deformation and fragmentation characteristics are primarily determined by the balance of all the forces acting on the drop (and corresponding energetics) up until this point.
 An accurate estimate of the final fragmentation morphology is not of interest for this work.
-Since the axisymmetric simulations capture the drop's evolution up to this critical stage, both for spherical \citep{parikThresholdDropFragmentation2025} and prolate initial shapes (verified here), the numerical model is deemed sufficient for the purposes of this investigation.
+Since the axisymmetric simulations capture the drop's evolution up to this critical stage, both for spherical \citep{parikThresholdDropFragmentation2025} and non-spherical initial shapes (verified here), the numerical model is deemed sufficient for the purposes of this investigation.
+A concern with the use of axisymmetric simulations to study this problem could be that nonlinear interactions during deformation could transfer energy to non-axisymmetric mode components ($m \ge 1$), potentially invalidating the axisymmetric assumption.
+To address this, we verify quantitatively, using the full 3D simulation of the $\We\approx11$ case described above.
+To do that, the axisymmetric fraction of the captured shape energy was quantified throughout the temporal evolution of the drop.
+The energy was found to remain above $98.6\%$ throughout the pre-bag regime ($t^* \le 1.2$); the key result is shown in figure~\ref{fig:axi_frac} and the full projection methodology used is detailed in the appendix \cref{app:modal_analysis}.